More results on weighted independent domination: WID in -free graphs

-\begin{theo} Let $P$ be a problem possessing Properties (1) - (3), and let ${\cal G}$ be a hereditary class such that the class ${\cal G}_p$ of prime graphs in ${\cal G}$ has the antineighborhood property with respect to $P$.
-Then $P$ can be solved in polynomial time for graphs in ${\cal G}$. \end{theo} \begin{proof} Let $G$ be an $n$-vertex graph in ${\cal G}$.
-To solve $P$ for $G$, we construct $T(G)$ and then traverse it bottom-up, deriving a solution for each node of $T(G)$ from the solutions corresponding to the children of that node.
+\begin{theorem} If ${\cal G}$ is a hereditary class such that the class ${\cal G}_p$ of prime graphs in ${\cal G}$ has the antineighborhood property, then the WID problem can be solved in polynomial time for graphs in ${\cal G}$. \end{theorem} \begin{proof} Let $G$ be an $n$-vertex graph in ${\cal G}$.
+To solve the WID problem for $G$, we construct $T(G)$ and then traverse it bottom-up, deriving a solution for each node of $T(G)$ from the solutions corresponding to the children of that node.

-The construction of $T(G)$ requires a polynomial time by Lemma \ref{lem:construct}.
-For instances corresponding to leaf-nodes of $T(G)$, the problem can be solved in polynomial time by the antineighborhood property and by Property (3) of $P$.
-For an instance corresponding to an internal node, a solution can be derived from the solutions of its children in polynomial time by Properties (1) and (2) of $P$.
-Finally, as there are $O(n^2)$ nodes in $T(G)$ (Lemma~\ref{tree}), the total running time to solve $P$ for $G$ is polynomial.
+The construction of $T(G)$ requires a polynomial time by Lemma~\ref{lem:construct}.
+For the instances corresponding to leaf-nodes of $T(G)$, the problem can be solved in polynomial time by the antineighborhood property.
+According to the discussion in Sections~\ref{subsec:modular} and~\ref{subsec:anti}, the solution for an instance corresponding to an internal node can be derived from the solutions of its children in polynomial time.
+Finally, as there are $O(n^2)$ nodes in $T(G)$ (Lemma~\ref{tree}), the total running time to solve the problem for $G$ is polynomial. \end{proof}